The Basics on How to Become an RN (Registered Nurse)

 According to the Bureau of Labor Statistics, to become an RN, one must complete some form of post-secondary education.
-Registered nurses usually take one of three education paths: a Bachelor's Degree in Nursing (BDN), an Associate’s Degree in Nursing (ADN), or a diploma from an approved nursing program.
+Registered nurses usually take one of three education paths: a Bachelor of Science in Nursing (BSN), an Associate of Science in Nursing (ASN), or a diploma from an approved nursing program.
 Registered nurses must also be licensed.
-Many RNs with a ADN or diploma go back to school to complete a RN to BSN degree.[ii]
+Many RNs with an ASN or diploma go back to school to complete an RN to BSN program.

 What are some challenges RNs face?